cstrawberry/predictive-universe/docs/paper/01_introduction.md

 **1.5 Logical Structure of the Framework**

 The Predictive Universe (PU) framework is a deductive theoretical structure built upon operationalizing the philosophical certainty of the Cogito.
-Grounded in the interpretation of consciousness as a fundamentally predictive process (as detailed in Section 1.1 and Appendix P), the framework derives the necessary conditions for a knowable reality.
-These logical and operational necessities, when instantiated under the constraints of finite resources, give rise to the emergent laws of physics.
-This emergence unfolds through three primary, interconnected pillars, with the rigorous mathematical justifications provided in the appendices.
+It derives physical law not as an external set of rules, but as the emergent, resource-efficient embodiment of logical and predictive necessities.
+This bridge between logic and physics is formalized by the **Principle of Physical Instantiation (PPI)** (detailed in Appendix P), which posits that any abstract logical requirement, when implemented by a physical system with finite resources, is shaped by irreducible thermodynamic costs and optimization imperatives like the Principle of Compression Efficiency (PCE).
+The framework's core arguments unfold through three pillars, each an application of this core methodology.

 **Pillar I: Emergence of Quantum Mechanics from the Logic of Self-Reference**